BlueOceanSchooner/TownSquare/README.md

 }
 ```

+If successful the data will be returned in the same format as when you GET request a group by group_id.

 ### Search For Group By Name

 GET request to /api/groups/search?name=searchTerm (replace "searchTerm" with name you are searching for)